Yuh-Line Niou

-Yuh-Line Niou (/juliːn nioʊ/; 牛毓琳 (Niú Yùlín); born July 15, 1983) is an American politician who served as a member of the New York State Assembly for the 65th district.
-The Lower Manhattan district, which is heavily Democratic and over 40% Asian American, includes Chinatown, the Financial District, Battery Park City, and the Lower East Side.
-Niou is the first Asian American elected to the State Assembly for the district.
+Yuh-Line Niou (/juliːn nioʊ/; 牛毓琳 (Niú Yùlín); born July 15, 1983) is an American politician who served as a member of the New York State Assembly for the 65th district from 2017 to 2022.
+The Lower Manhattan district, which was heavily Democratic and over 40% Asian American, included Chinatown, the Financial District, Battery Park City, and the Lower East Side.
+Niou was the first Asian American elected to the State Assembly for the district.
 She was a candidate for Congress in New York's newly redrawn 10th congressional district in 2022.
+In February 2026, Niou announced she was running to succeed retiring New York State Senator Brian P. Kavanagh, whose term representing New York's 27th State Senate district in Lower Manhattan was due to expire at the end of the year.
+She was defeated in the June 2026 Democratic primary by Assemblymember Grace Lee 62 percent to 37 percent.

 Early life and education

 Niou was born in Taipei, Taiwan, the eldest of three children, and emigrated to the U.S. with her parents when she was six months old.
 She went to school in El Paso, Texas.

 Her mother worked as a registered nurse and hospital administrator while her father worked as a materials science engineer.
 They were both from Taoyuan, Taiwan.
 Her father received a Ph.D. in materials science and engineering from the Oregon Graduate Institute of Science & Technology and worked as a senior research scientist at the University of Texas at El Paso and senior engineer at WaferTech in Camas, Washington for over a decade.
 From 2001 to 2010, her father worked as a senior director at Semiconductor Manufacturing International Corporation (SMIC), a Chinese-state owned company, in Shanghai, China.
 Her mother also worked as an assistant director of environment, safety, and health at the company during this time.

 She lived in Moscow, Idaho, and El Paso, Texas, before her parents settled in Vancouver, Washington.
 She attended and graduated from Columbia River High School.

 Niou earned her Bachelor of Arts in social policy from Evergreen State College and worked as a legislative assistant to State Representative Eileen Cody and Senator Debbie Regala of the Washington State Legislature.
 She was diagnosed with autism at 22.
 She moved to New York City in 2010 to obtain a Master of Public Administration (MPA) from Baruch College, and served as chief of staff to Ron Kim, a member of the New York State Assembly.
-In a 2016 interview, Niou said that she first publicly discussed her autism diagnosis with a group of parents representing Autism Speaks who visited Kim's office.
+In a 2016 interview, Niou said that she first publicly discussed her autism diagnosis with a group of parents representing Autism Speaks, who visited Kim's office.
 Niou also worked as a lobbyist in Washington state.